RickoNoNo3/react-winbox/README.md

 ## Notice
 - To open a winbox, just create it in your virtual DOM, that's enough.
 - To close a winbox, just do not render it.
 It's safe.
+- `onclose` is called BEFORE the winbox goes to close process.
+So if you want to destroy the React WinBox component in it, be sure to wrap destroy actions within `setTimeout` so that they occur after the winbox.js DOM is truly closed，e.g. `setTimeout(() => setState({showWindow: false}))`.
 - To change some properties of the window, just change the properties of WinBox Component. (the properties need [official methods](https://github.com/nextapps-de/winbox#manage-window-content) support.
 BTW, don't forget to setState or forceUpdate to rerender the parent of the WinBox!)
 - If you want to operate the pure WinBox.js object manually (In winbox@0.2.1, it's needed only when you want to call `mount()` method), you can find a `winBoxObj` in the component ref. !!!
 Take care of the relationship of statement between WinBox Component and `winBoxObj`.